ricktaylor/btpu/draft-ietf-dtn-btpu.md

 - They are frame-based: the link-layer protocol will guarantee that a frame of data is either delivered to a receiver in its entirety or not at all.
 Frames may be of fixed or variable length.
 - They provide a single logical channel: the communication between a sender and one or more receivers of frames can be logically separated from other communication over the link-layer by an implementation, perhaps by the use of channel identifiers, circuit identifiers, or tuples of source and destination address information.

-These characteristics provide a common baseline that allows the definition of a lightweight protocol for transferring BPv7 bundles meeting the requirements of a BPv7 Convergence Layer Protocol, and this document describes such a protocol, Bundle Transfer Protocol - Unidirectional (BTPU), suitable for implementation over any link-layer protocol that shares these characteristics.
-The protocol is applicable to other link-layer technologies which share these characteristics beyond those commonly used for space communication, for example 5G Unstructured PDUs {{5G}}, or {{IEEE.802.3}}, without requiring underlying IP services.
+These characteristics provide a common baseline that allows the definition of a lightweight mechanism for transferring BPv7 bundles meeting the requirements of a BPv7 Convergence Layer Protocol, and this document describes such a protocol: Bundle Transfer Protocol - Unidirectional (BTPU), suitable for implementation over any link-layer protocol that shares these characteristics.
+The protocol is applicable to other link-layer technologies which share these characteristics beyond those commonly used for space communication, for example 5G Unstructured PDUs {{5G}}, or Ethernet {{IEEE.802.3}}, without requiring underlying IP services.
 Although designed for any link-layer protocol that shares the characteristics above, additional specification or profiling may be required to map the constructs of the link-layer protocol to the mechanisms defined in this specification.

     +----------------------+
     |  DTN Application     |